Val Kilmer’s not-awful idea for a sequel to Michael Mann’s ‘Heat’

 I have an idea for a sequel to “Heat.”
 Here’s my pitch: Do you remember Natalie Portman in it?
 Pacino’s adopted daughter?
 So, she comes home and says Daddy, Daddy, I want you to meet my fiance! and it’s me.
 Because he’s retired, and I come to Chicago, where he’s retired back to, and I’m gonna torture him and I’m gonna kill him.
 It’s a mind game.

-You know, on second thought, Kilmer might have what it takes for writing and directing after all.
+You know, on second thought, Kilmer might have what it takes for writing and directing.
 Pacino screaming and shouting?
 Check.
 Hot babe?
 Check.
 Chicago backdrop?
 Hmmm, that’s not so much Mann’s jam.
 He’s an L.A. guy, and, if Kilmer wants to bring the director back to helm this softcore sequel, then they may wanna draw straws on location.
 Still, lots of potential having Kilmer behind the camera or downloading Final Draft software.
 He could make some solid genre movies from the sound of it, no?

 As for King, he just grumbled in response to Kilmer’s pitch, likely because the suspender-clad host never saw the movie in the first place.
-Which is a shame.

 h/t The Wrap